-

 Tranmere Rovers

-Fullback Danny made an appearance for Tranmere before being released and spending as a couple of successful seasons with TNS.
+Wirral based fullback Danny Holmes made an appearance for Tranmere Rovers before being released and spending a couple of successful seasons with TNS.

 After 58 appearances for The Saints he returned to Prenton Park in June 2011 and after a loan spell at Fleetwood established a regular place with Tranmere Rovers.